JobBrander/jobs-common-demo/README.md

 3. Install the composer dependencies: `composer install`.
 4. Run `php -S localhost:8000 -t public` to serve the application.
 5. Visit the demo application at `http://localhost:8000/`.

-## Contributing
-If you spot a problem or would like to improve this demo application, [submit a pull request](https://github.com/JobBrander/jobs-common-demo/pulls).